Big decrease in Scottish C. diff and MRSA rate

-Ms Sturgeon said the figures were the lowest since mandatory surveillance of hospital-acquired infections began.'Not complacent'
+Ms Sturgeon said the figures were the lowest since mandatory surveillance of hospital-acquired infections began.

 She said: "I have made tackling hospital infections my top priority, both to reduce the misery these infections cause patients and their families and increase public confidence in Scotland's NHS.

 "Working with health boards, we have introduced a range of measures designed to reduce infection rates and we are now seeing clear evidence - quarter after quarter - that these initiatives are delivering results.